-The EU’s Regulation on Short Selling and certain aspects of credit default swaps came into force on 1 November 2012 with the aim of achieving the following:
+EU Regulation on Short Selling and certain aspects of credit default swaps N 236/2012 came into force on 1 November 2012 with the aim of achieving the following:

 - increasing the transparency of short positions held by investors in certain EU securities;

-- reducing risks to the stability of sovereign debt markets posed by uncovered (naked) CDS positions, while providing for the temporary suspension of restrictions where sovereign debt markets are not functioning properly;
+- reducing risks to the stability of sovereign debt markets posed by uncovered (naked) Credit Default Swaps (CDS) positions, while providing for the temporary suspension of restrictions where sovereign debt markets are not functioning properly; and

 - ensuring Member States have clear powers to intervene in exceptional situations to reduce systemic risks and risks to financial stability and market confidence arising from short selling and credit default swaps; and

 - ensuring co-ordination between Member States and the European Securities Markets Authority (ESMA) in exceptional situations.

 The Regulation means that in relation to the short selling of shares and of sovereign debt instruments and the taking of sovereign credit default swaps positions the following requirements apply:

 - All short sales of shares must be covered by either having borrowed them, having arranged to borrow them; or have an arrangement with a third party confirming their location (i.e. naked short selling in shares is now banned);